7 Facts You May Not Know About Aurora, Oregon

 1874 Photo of Oregon & California Train visiting Aurora, Oregon

-Aurora has both good modern day restaurants, plus an exceptional culinary history.
-Ben Holladay, President of the Oregon & California Railroad, worked out an arrangement with Aurora’s founder, Dr. Wilhelm Keil to feed train passengers at Aurora with the settlement’s renowned cuisine.
-The food was so good in Aurora that travelers and even train workers would bypass eating at other railroad stops, making a point to dine in Aurora.
+Aurora has good modern day restaurants, plus an exceptional history of fine dining.
+Ben Holladay, president of the Oregon & California Railroad, worked out an arrangement with Aurora’s founder, Dr. Wilhelm Keil to feed train passengers at Aurora with the settlement’s renowned cuisine.
+The food was so good in Aurora that travelers and train workers would bypass eating at other railroad stops, making a point to dine in Aurora.

 Aurora Oregon